 We also receive emergency requests for information from Public Safety Answering Points (PSAPs) regarding particular 9-1-1 calls from the public.
 Calls for emergency services, such as police, fire or ambulance, are answered in call centers, or PSAPs, throughout the country.
 PSAPs receive tens of millions of calls from 9-1-1 callers each year, and certain information about the calls (name and address for wireline callers; phone numbers and available location information for wireless callers) is typically made available to the PSAP when a 9-1-1 call is made.
 Yet a small percentage of the time PSAP officials need to contact the telecom provider to get information that was not automatically communicated by virtue of the 9-1-1 call or by the 9-1-1 caller.

-In the second half of 2016, we received 27,083 emergency requests for information from law enforcement in emergency matters involving the danger of death or serious physical injury.
-We also received 16,004 emergency requests from PSAPs related to particular 9-1-1 calls from the public for emergency services during that same period.
+In the first half of 2017, we received 27,478 emergency requests for information from law enforcement in emergency matters involving the danger of death or serious physical injury.
+We also received 15,507 emergency requests from PSAPs related to particular 9-1-1 calls from the public for emergency services during that same period.

 National security demands